waynewu6250/Polycraft/README.md

 # Polycraft
-Polycraft game for AI agent in hunting-gathering game trained with DQN
+Polycraft game for AI agent in hunter-gatherer game trained with DQN
+Objective: Find MacGuffin, pick up and place in right position.